savithry-j/oci-ftrace-syscall-analyzer/README.md

 ## Usage

-- This tool is only executed inside container hooks without report --dump option.
+- This tool is only executed inside container hooks without report --livedump option.
 - The annotation is used to control trace settings from Kubernetes.
 When you set the key of "oci-ftrace-syscall-analyzer/trace" to "true" with --use-annots option, oci-ftrace-syscall-analyzer is executed.

 ### From low level runtime